-The panel recruitment process, illustrated in the flow chart in Figure 2-2 began in the third week of September, precisely the same time frame as in 2015.
-Returning panelists were sent email invitations starting September 19th, new recruitment started on September 28th and ran until December 5th and the window to enter trip diaries was from September 21st to December 11th.
-The first trip diary completions were made within a week, with a substantial portion (>80%) of completions amongst returning panelists done by early November.
-The bulk of new recruits completions were done by mid-November.
+The panel recruitment process, illustrated in the flow chart in Figure 2-2, began in the third week of September, precisely the same time frame as in 2016.
+Returning panelists were sent email invitations starting September 19th and new recruitment started on September 28th and ran until November 26th.
+The window to enter trip diaries was from September 20th to December 10th.
+The first trip diary completions were made within a week with a substantial portion of completions amongst returning panelists completed by the end of October (90%).
+The bulk of new recruit completions were entered by the third week of November.